CNRFisheries/Survey_gap/README.md

-This step applies functions to compute SSA, BIMAC and MaxEnt storing results for HBIE computation - Inputs are stored in folders named “toolname\_input” by species and year - Output are stored in folders named “toolname\_output” by species and year
+This step applies functions to compute SSA, BIMAC and MaxEnt storing results for HBIE computation - Inputs are stored in folders named “toolname_input” by species and year - Output are stored in folders named “toolname_output” by species and year

 ## HBIE computation

-This step put together the temporal (SSA), spatial (BIMAC) and ecological (MaxEnt) results giving the estimation of mean, low and high biomass index of missing hauls. - Inputs are stored in folder named “hbie\_input” by species and year - Output are stored in folder named “hbie\_output” by species and year.
-The output csv file contain the final biomass index results per station in the column “biomass\_est\_mean”.
+This step put together the temporal (SSA), spatial (BIMAC) and ecological (MaxEnt) results giving the estimation of mean, low and high biomass index of missing hauls.

+- Inputs are stored in folder named “hbie_input” by species and year

+- Output are stored in folder named “hbie_output” by species and year.
+  The output csv file contain the final biomass index results per station in the column “biomass_est_mean”.

 ## Biomass computation

-This step compute the total biomass index of the surveyed area including the reconstructed missing hauls. - Inputs are stored in folder named “biom\_index\_input” by species and year - Output are stored in folder named “biom\_index\_output” by species and year.
+This step compute the total biomass index of the surveyed area including the reconstructed missing hauls.

+- Inputs are stored in folder named “biom_index_input” by species and year

+- Output are stored in folder named “biom_index_output” by species and year.

 README WORK IN PROGRESS